sea-bass/pyrobosim/docs/source/setup.rst

 This package is being tested with:

 * Python 3.10 in Ubuntu 22.04
-* Optionally with ROS 2 Humble and Iron
+* Optionally with ROS 2 Humble, Iron, Jazzy, or Rolling

 pip install (Limited)
 ---------------------